-UN experts say journalist Rana Ayyub facing ‘judicial harassment’
+UN experts say journalist Rana Ayyub facing legal harassment from the Indian government

 The “judicial harassment” against journalist Rana Ayyub should be stopped and Indian authorities should investigate the “misogynistic and sectarian attacks” made on social media against her, two human rights experts of the United Nations said on Monday.

+India’s Permanent Mission to the United Nations has, however, described the allegations as “baseless and unwarranted”.

-On Sunday, The Washington Post’s public service initiative , The Washington Post Press Freedom Partnership, also put out an advertisement in support of the journalist.
-The advertisement said that free press was under attack in India
+Earlier on Sunday, The Washington Post’s public service initiative, The Washington Post Press Freedom Partnership, also put out an advertisement in support of the journalist.
+The advertisement said that free press was under attack in India.

 The statement from the UN experts and the advertisement came days after media reports had claimed that the Enforcement Directorate has attached over Rs 1.77-crore worth of Ayyub’s bank deposits in connection with a money laundering investigation.